kenwals/BoWood-Audio/README.md

     python manage.py runserver
     ```

-### Heroku
+### Remote Deployment on Heruko

-Heroku is a cloud platform that can hosts dynamic web applications.
+[Heroku](https://www.heroku.com/) is a cloud platform that can hosts dynamic web applications.
 Once you have the completed site in your repository, you can deploy it to Heroku by the following steps.

 1. Before you set up Heroku, you first need to create some files that are necessary for it to run on the Heroku server.
 2. Open a terminal window in your IDE on the root folder of the project, run the command below, this will create a new file called procfile.